Carolina Alonso: Biography

 Born in Gijón, Asturias, Alonso graduated in Pedagogy from the University of Oviedo, and in Political Sciences from the University of the Basque Country.

 In November 2016, she was elected to the Citizens' Council of Podemos in the Community of Madrid, as part of the sector backing Ramón Espinar Merino.
 During tensions in the party between leader Pablo Iglesias and Íñigo Errejón, she backed the former.

 Alonso was placed seventh on Unidas Podemos's list for the 2019 Madrilenian regional election, led by Isabel Serra, and seven members were elected.
 She was again placed seventh in 2021, and ten members were elected.

 After the 2021 Assembly of Madrid elections, Iglesias retired from politics after having led Podemos's list, and Serra resigned.
 Alonso then led the party in the legislature.

+Alonso switched to municipal politics for the 2023 Madrid City Council election, running in second on the Podemos-United Left-Green Alliance list led by former athlete Roberto Sotomayor.
+Podemos lost all of its seats both in the city and region of Madrid.
+On 11 December 2023, both Alonso and Sotomayor quit Podemos after the party split from the left-wing coalition Sumar.